Let’s unload the heavy baggage in our life and repack it with lighter, fluffier things like love, joy, and deeply healing, forgiveness.

 Forgiveness involves looking deep within and changing our perception.

-Don’t worry if this sounds hard, we’ll be covering lots of possible ways very soon and you’ll surely find method(s) that work for you.
+Don’t worry if this sounds hard, we’ll be covering lots of possible ways very soon and you’ll surely find the method(s) that work for you.

 2. Little by Little, a Little Becomes a Lot: The Fractional Formula to Forgiveness